 As I mentioned in my full Keukenhof guide, timing is one of the most important factors when it comes to whether or not your Keukenhof visit will be as magical as you always dreamed.

-This means you’ll arrive about 30 minutes after doors open.
-This is actually when I got there during my visit and I found it to be reasonably empty up until 11ish.
+I arrived at this time on my recent visit and found it to be reasonably empty up until 11ish.

-If you want to get there as soon as the gates open, your only choice really is to either stay in Lisse like I did and walk over, or rent a car.
+That said, if you want to get there before all the day trip crowds, your only choice really is to either stay in Lisse like I did and walk over, or rent a car.
 In both these cases then, getting a regular Skip the Line ticket makes the most sense.

 3. Do you intend to do any other major attractions in Amsterdam and Holland during your trip?